felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 These emblems inform other parties that they must not be attacked.
 In its indicative function, an emblem signals affiliation with the International Red Cross and Red Crescent Movement.

-Since 1949, the Geneva Conventions have been amended and extended.
+Since 1949, the Geneva Conventions have been revised.
 AP I contains additional regulations on how parties to conflict could communicate their status using technical means, like radar transponders and radio signals.
 Recognizing that technology may progress rapidly, the amendment process for AP I is streamlined.
-For example, this process could begin through expert consultations by the ICRC.
+For example, this process could begin through expert consultations convened by the ICRC.

 ## Problem Domain

 The concept of a digital emblem touches a variety of stakeholders.
-First and foremost, there are *protected parties* (PPs).
+First and foremost, there are *emblem issuers (EIs)*, groups that provide medical services or conduct humanitarian operations such as military forces or organizations like Doctors Without Borders.
-PPs operate in areas of conflict and conduct operations that enjoy protection under IHL utilizing *protected digital assets*, such as mobile devices (tablets, smartphones), servers (both virtual and dedicated), processes such as web servers, or a PP's intranet.
+As part of their activities, they may display the protective emblems on their *protected digital assets*, such as mobile devices (tablets, smartphones), servers (both virtual and dedicated), or an intranet.
-Prior to commencing their operations, PPs must seek permission from competent *authorities*.
+Prior to commencing their operations, EIs must seek permission from competent *authorities*.
-When they are given permission, PPs can apply digital emblems to their protected assets, which *present* them to three types of *agents*.
+When they are given permission, EIs can apply digital emblems to their protected assets, which *present* them to three types of *agents*.

 *Regular users* of an asset do not pay attention to the emblem, for example, when they visit a website.
 *Verifiers* pay attention to the emblem and only wish to attack lawful (under IHL) targets.
 They are typically part of an armed force engaged in a conflict.
 We can assume that most verifiers (typically military units) will be associated with an authority (typically their nation state or an ally), and, hence, that such verifiers can obtain the authentic public keys of their affiliated authorities through secure, out-of-band channels.
-*Adversaries* are willing to violate IHL and search to abuse digital emblems.
+Finally, we define *adversaries* as those agents that are willing to violate IHL and search to abuse digital emblems.
 For example, they may seek to issue emblems to non-protected assets.

 ## Requirements